threadexio/cbundl/README.md

 ### manually

 `cbundl` is a standalone binary.
 This means you can very easily install it only for your own user.
-The following will download the latest linux binary from [Releases][releases] into `~/.bin`.
+The following will download the latest linux binary from [Releases][gh-releases] into `~/.bin`.

 ```bash
 $ mkdir -p ~/.bin